In this part of the PHP tutorial, we will talk about object oriented programming in PHP.

 Class constants

 PHP enables to create class constants.
 These constants do not belong to a concrete object.
 They belong to the class.
-By convention, constants are written in uppercase letters.
+By convention, constants are written in uppercase letters.<?phpWe have a Math class with a PI constant.

 class Math {